HBCU band

 A Historically Black College and University marching band (also known as a HBCU band) is the marching band sponsored by a historically black college or university.
 A distinctive "HBCU-style" of marching band originated in the American South in the 1940s through the blending of earlier traditions of military music and minstrel shows with a performance repertoire based on popular song.

 HBCU bands have traditionally played a major role in fostering school pride and camaraderie.
-Also they are typically highly anticipated attractions at HBCU athletic events.

 Different studies have linked HBCU band membership with both higher and lower rates of academic achievement versus the at-large student population.
 Among the predominantly male, African-American membership of the ensembles, they have been theorized to support positive identity formation.

 History

 Origins

 Early American military music recruited large numbers of black musicians.
 A 1738 statute enacted by the Virginia House of Burgesses required military service for “free mulattos, blacks, and Native Americans".
 Due to government concerns of a domestic rebellion, they were prohibited from carrying arms and were, therefore, exclusively used as "drummers, fifers, trumpeters, or pioneers”.
 As many as 5,000 African-Americans provided military service during the American War of Independence, including notable musicians such as Barzillai Lew.
 The tendency to recruit African-Americans into military bands continued after independence; following the War of 1812, a large number of civilian, all-black brass bands formed among veteran military musicians across the United States, but particularly in New Orleans where they often adopted the theatrical styles of minstrel shows.